 Just south of Venice, the community of Marina Del Rey puts on a traditional fireworks show over the main channel coordinated to a patriotic musical arrangement broadcast on the radio station KXLU (88.9 FM).
 You can see and hear the show from Burton Chace Park or Fisherman’s Village, where the music will be relayed over loudspeakers, or you can take a special three-hour dinner cruise timed to watch the fireworks.

-The LAX Coastal Area Chamber of Commerce will host its annual parade on July 4, 2018, starting at 11 a.m. with a special presentation of their "version of a Norman Rockwell painting," a "tribute to America's birthday."
+The LAX Coastal Area Chamber of Commerce will host its 20th annual parade on July 4, 2019, starting at 11 a.m.
 This year, the procession will run along Loyola Boulevard from Westchester Park to Loyola Marymount University (LMU).

-For something completely different (but also featuring fireworks), you can head east of Los Angeles to the city of Pomona, where the Fairplex will host its 32nd annual "KABOOM!
-Monster Trucks, Motocross, Quad Wars, and Fireworks" event, called "Red, White, and Boom" in 2018.
+For something completely different (but also featuring fireworks), head east of Los Angeles to the city of Pomona, where the Fairplex will host its 33rd annual "KABOOM!
+Monster Trucks, Motocross, Quad Wars, and Fireworks" event, called "Red, White, and Boom" in 2019.

 Gates at the Fairplex open at 5 p.m. when you can meet monster truck riders (and get their autographs), purchase motorsports memorabilia, or even ride in the Zombie Tracker Monster Truck for just $10.
-At 8:50 p.m., the California State Honor Guard, along with singer Auburn Road, will officially start the event with a performance of the "Star Spangled Banner," followed immediately by the main KABOOM! event before the close-out fireworks start at 9:15.
+At 7:50 p.m., the California State Honor Guard will officially start the event with a performance of the "Star Spangled Banner," followed immediately by the main KABOOM! event before the close-out fireworks start at 9:15.